OctopusDeploy/docs/docs/octopus-rest-api/examples/get-steps-using-role.md

 ---
 title: Get all steps using role
-description: Example scripts to find all steps targeting a role
+description: Example scripts to find all steps targeting a role.
 position: 80
 ---

-## Description

-These scripts will display all projects in a space that target the given role.
+This script displays all projects in a space that target the given role.

 ## Usage